apache/spark/python/docs/source/development/logger.rst

 Logging Messages
 ----------------
-The logger provides three main methods for log messages: :meth:`PySparkLogger.info`, :meth:`PySparkLogger.warning`, :meth:`PySparkLogger.error`.
+The logger provides three main methods for log messages: :meth:`PySparkLogger.info`, :meth:`PySparkLogger.warning` and :meth:`PySparkLogger.error`.

 - **PySparkLogger.info**: Use this method to log informational messages.